fromjasonstuff/fromjason-eleventy/content/posts/Threads isn't a win for the Fediverse.md

 ## What the open web means to the average user

-Zuckerberg wants, and has tried to achieve, a Meta-exclusive suite of interpolated apps.
-If ActivityPub federates the open web, MetaPub interpolates walled gardens.

-By intertwining Instagram, Threads and Facebook, would make it harder to [break up Meta](https://www.bangkokpost.com/world/1682732/breakup-isnt-the-answer-facebooks-zuckerberg-says) under anti-trust.
+Mark Zuckerberg wants, and has tried to achieve, a Meta-exclusive suite of interpolated apps.
+By intertwining Instagram, Threads, and Facebook, Zuckerberg makes it harder to [break up his empire](https://www.bangkokpost.com/world/1682732/breakup-isnt-the-answer-facebooks-zuckerberg-says) under anti-trust.

 From Casey Newton’s *[Why WhatsApp and Instagram are just names now](https://web.archive.org/web/20221206185804/https://www.getrevue.co/profile/caseynewton/issues/why-whatsapp-and-instagram-are-just-names-now-156738) (2019)*:

 > If the Federal Trade Commission ever planned to compel Facebook to spin out WhatsApp and Instagram — a big if, I know — you can imagine the company explaining that there was no longer such a thing as “WhatsApp” or “Instagram.”
 Going forward, those names will refer only to their respective graphical user interfaces.
 Behind the curtain, there is only Facebook.
 It’s a characteristically savvy — and ruthless — move from Zuckerberg and his lieutenants.

 Up until now, Meta (then Facebook) and its efforts to interpolate its suite of messaging apps [have been met with scrutiny](https://www.theverge.com/2023/12/5/23988879/instagram-facebook-meta-cross-platform-messaging-discontinued-mid-december-2023) from the EU and US regulators.
-Lucky for Zuck, though, Mastodon could help Meta realize his goal while appearing to embrace the open web.
-Along the way, Meta gains the privilege to define what ActivityPub is and isn’t to its billions of users.
+Lucky for Zuck, though, Mastodon is the perfect cover.
+Adopting ActivityPub today, could help Meta thwart anti-trust or [DMA](https://digital-markets-act.ec.europa.eu/index_en) laws down the road.

+Along the way, Meta gets to signal an embrace of the open web, and gains the privilege of redefining the term for its billions of users.
+By the time Instagram, or a standalone Reels, joins the fedi-party, ActivityPub could look unrecognizable on Meta's side of the wall.
+Who's to say what protocol serves which interpolation?
+But we know how this ends.
+Meta is not now, nor has it ever been a bastion of a free and open internet.

+As sure as ActivityPub federates the open web, "MetaPub” would interpolate Zuckerberg's collection of walled gardens.
+And that's an invite-only platform your server will never receive a code for.

 ## The medium is the message